 Hi, I’m Lee Burgess, co-founder of the Bar Exam Toolbox and a highly experienced California bar exam tutor.
 If you’d like help passing the California bar exam, you’ve come to the right place!
-We’re currently accepting students for the July 2018 California bar exam, and beyond.
+We are accepting students for July 2022 and beyond.

 The Bar Exam Toolbox Philosophy

 The Bar Exam Toolbox takes a one-on-one approach to test preparation.
 Our team believes that working with a tutor on an individual basis can help students study smarter by creating targeted test preparation approaches that will lead to better exam results.

 Whether you are taking the bar for the first time and are looking to supplement a classroom program or tackling the test again after getting disappointing results, our team can help you navigate the study process and get ready for the next exam.

 Curious what our students think?
 Please see our Testimonials for student comments about working with our tutors.